Easy No-Knead Rosemary Skillet Bread Recipe – Baked In A Cast Iron Skillet

 Easy Rosemary Skillet Bread Recipe.
 A delicious no-knead bread baked in a cast iron skillet & seasoned with fresh rosemary. #TexasHomesteader

-One loaf will be topped with olive oil and coarse salt & I’ll add fresh minced rosemary with the olive oil & coarse salt to the other one.
+This time one loaf will be topped with olive oil and coarse salt & I’ll add fresh minced rosemary with the olive oil & coarse salt to the top of the other one.

 Something for everyone!

-This bread is also perfect for tearing off pieces and dipping into flavored olive oil.
+This bread is also perfect for tearing off pieces to dip into flavored olive oil.
+The ingredients for bread-dipping oil are simple:

-It makes the perfect flavorful dipping oil and it’s cheap, cheap, CHEAP!
+This makes the perfect light & flavorful dipping oil and it’s CHEAP!

 Try This Easy No-Knead Skillet Bread Recipe!